The Only Celiac Disease Treatment

 The first thing you need to know is that there is no oil, no pill, no medical intervention for Celiac Disease OTHER than the gluten-free diet.
 You can’t grow out of this disease.
 You can’t “cheat” on it either.
 Think of the gluten-free diet as your new BFF.
 (Best Friend Forever)

 A quick word about cross-contact.
-This means having gluten-free items come in contact with gluten containing grains.
-This doesn’t just happen in the manufacturng process.
+This means gluten-free items come in contact with gluten containing grains.
+This doesn’t just happen in the manufacturing process.
 If you’re the only gluten-free eater in a gluten full home, it can happen in your house too.
-Most experts will agree that you should get a new dedicated toaster and a new dedicated colander after your diagnosis.
-Some will say you need to get new pots, spoons, and every other kitchen cookware.
-I’m more in the new “toaster and colander” camp.
-Cast-iron cookware and baking stones can be problematic, so those may need to be replaced.
+Most experts recommend celiac disease patients purchase a new dedicated toaster and a new dedicated colander.

 Cross-contact comes into play when using condiments as well.
 Gluten-containing crumbs can find their way back into butter dishes, jam jars, peanut butter containers, and much more.
 Those who are the only GF eaters in the house often find it easier to have their own condiment containers.

-The trick about the FDA ruling is that producers don’t have to verify with the government that their product actually tests below 20 PPM before they print that on packaging.
-This is where third-party certifying organizations have stepped in to try to protect the Celiac Disease population.
-GFCO, CSA NCA, Beyond Celiac (formerly NFCA) and NSF all have certification seals.
+Unfortunately, producers don’t have to verify with the FDA that their product actually tests below 20 PPM before they print that on packaging.
+This is where third-party certifying organizations step in, trying to protect the Celiac Disease population.
+The National Celiac Association, the Gluten Intolerance Group, Beyond Celiac and NSF all have certification seals.

-* The GFCO is a certification program through the Gluten Intolerance Group.
-Every product they certify is independently tested to contain less than 10 PPM.
-“Barley based ingredients are not allowed in GFCO certified products.”
+- The GFCO is a certification program through the Gluten Intolerance Group.
+Every product they certify independently tests to under less than 10 PPM.
 Certified products are submitted to regular testing.

-* Beyond Celiac (Formerly NFCA) now endorses the GFCP certification program, managed by the allergen control group.
+- Beyond Celiac endorses the GFCP certification program, managed by the Allergen Control Group.
 Their auditors insure that facilities operate with best practices and meet the 20 PPM requirement.

-These certifications are especially helpful when products are made in facilities that may also produce wheat products.
-“May contain” statements are not regulated by the FDA, and can be incredibly confusing.
+These certifications especially help when products made in shared facilities come in to question.
+The FDA does not regulate nor require “May contain” statements.
+In addition, consumers find them incredibly confusing.
 To learn more about the issue of “may contain” statements, watch Tricia Thompson’s informational videos on her site, Gluten Free Watchdog.

 This is a lot of information to digest, and it’s probably overwhelming.
-I’ve been diagnosed for over a decade and I learn new things all the time.
-If you’re newly diagnosed, you might feel like eating at home for a while.
-There are other resources that can help you in making choices on eating out, but I’m saving that for another day.
+I received my diagnosed almost 2 decades and I learn new things all the time.
+It will get easier.
 In the meantime, fall in love with your kitchen again, take a deep breath, and enjoy the bounty of naturally gluten-free foods you can eat in abundance!

 This article is part of a series on Celiac Disease and gluten-free living basics.
 Others include: